 NOCPH MPH students designate a major upon application to the MPH program.
-NOCPH MPH students may change their major at any time during the program by completing a Change of Major form
+NOCPH MPH students may change their major at any time during the program by completing a Change of Major Form.

-To earn the MPH degree, a student must complete 45-semester credit (scr) curriculum.
+To earn the MPH degree, a student must complete a 45-semester credit hour curriculum.
 The 45 scr. curriculum consists of 8 core courses (24 scr) completed by all MPH students regardless of declared major, 4-5 (12-15 scr) major specific courses, and 2-3 (6-9 scr) advised electives.
 All students must meet with their major advisor within their first two semesters in the program to develop a plan of study.
 Once developed, the plan of study is signed by the student, the student's major advisor, and a NOCPH director.
-The signed plan of study is then submitted to the College of Graduate Studies on the Health Science Campus.
+The signed plan of study is then submitted to the College of Graduate Studies on the Health Science Campus by the end of the first year following matriculation.